-Marine biotechnology is an emerging field encompassing marine biomedicine (new pharmaceuticals discovery), materials technology, bioremediation, marine biomedical model organisms, molecular genetics, genomics, bioinformatics and much more.
+Marine biotechnology is an emerging field encompassing marine biomedicine (new pharmaceuticals discovery), molecular genetics and genomics, materials technology, bioremediation, marine biomedical model organisms, bioinformatics and much more.
 The fundamental enthusiasm for this discipline is clearly derived from the enormous biodiversity and genetic uniqueness of life in the sea.
-Thirty-four of the 36 fundamental phyla of eukaryotes are found in the world's oceans.
 Many of these life forms, such as those that reside in the deep oceans, are poorly known.
-Marine microbiology, still in its infancy, is likely to change how we look at global biodiversity.

 Summary of Outcomes of the program

 - Average time to doctoral degree = 5.4 years (n = 23)

 - Percentage of students successfully attaining PhD degree = 100% (23 of 23)

 - Average number of publications per student graduating with PhD degree = 4.9